cs537-Fall-2015/ChemCam/ChemCamSimulator/README.txt

-Compile and run main.Main or Run /dist/ChemCamSimulator.jar
+Compile and run main.Main or run /dist/ChemCamSimulator.jar